ALifeLivedFully/ALifeLivedFully/README.md

 <h1 align="center">👋Hi there, I'm Dani - aka <a href="https://links.alifelivedfully.com">ALifeLivedFully</a>👋</h1>
 <h3 align="center">A passionate developer and creator.</h3>
-<p align="center">I like to code and build things, recently i have been focusing on building my portfolio and gaining as much knowledge as i can in topics that peak my intrest. other than coding enjoy camping, travel, home brewing, small engine repair, cooking, reading, and more.</p>
+<p align="center">I like to code and build things, recently i have been focusing on building my portfolio and gaining as much knowledge as i can in topics that peak my intrest. other than coding, I enjoy camping, travel, home brewing, small engine repair, cooking, reading, and more.</p>